 Philip Pullman said: "It’s been a constant source of pleasure to me to see this story adapted to different forms and presented in different media.
 It’s been a radio play, a stage play, a film, an audiobook, a graphic novel - and now comes this version for television.

 "In recent years we’ve seen the way that long stories on television, whether adaptations (Game Of Thrones) or original (The Sopranos, The Wire), can reach depths of characterisation and heights of suspense by taking the time for events to make their proper impact and for consequences to unravel.

 "And the sheer talent now working in the world of long-form television is formidable.
 For all those reasons I’m delighted at the prospect of a television version of His Dark Materials.
 As for the BBC, it has no stronger supporter than me.
 I couldn’t be more pleased with this news."

-His Dark Materials will begin on BBC One on Sunday, November 3rd.
+His Dark Materials will begin on BBC One on Sunday, November 3rd at 8pm.